-(6 min read) EMS 3.0 introduced the concept of transforming the industry from emergency response and transport providers into value-based services with an expanded role that could include nurse advice, post-discharge follow up and preventive care, chronic disease management and support, and alternative transportation or referral to community health and/or social service resourcesi expanded role being piloted through the Centers for Medicare & Medicaid Services (CMS) five-year pilot, the Emergency Triage, Treat, and Transport (ET3) Model.
-Although the ET3 pilot just launched on January 1, 2021, industry visionary, Jonathan Washko, Assistant Vice President, Northwell Health, predicts that disruption in the EMS industry, accelerated by the COVID-19 pandemic, is already planting the seeds for EMS 4.0.
+(6 min read) EMS 3.0 introduced the concept of transforming the Emergency Medical Services industry from emergency response and transport providers into value-based services with an expanded role that could include nurse advice, post-discharge follow up and preventive care, chronic disease management and support, and alternative transportation or referral to community health and/or social service resourcesi expanded role being piloted through the Centers for Medicare & Medicaid Services (CMS) five-year pilot, the Emergency Triage, Treat, and Transport (ET3) Model.
+Although the ET3 pilot just launched on January 1, 2021, industry visionary, Jonathan Washko, Assistant Vice President, Northwell Health, predicts that disruption in the industry, accelerated by the COVID-19 pandemic, is already planting the seeds for EMS 4.0.

 “We’ve seen 20 years of change in 20 weeks,” says Washko.
 “Regulatory barriers have been circumvented through waivers.
 We’ve seen a massive influx of venture capital and for-profit providers entering a traditionally publicly funded industry to provide a wider range of services driven by customer demand.
 As a result, there is a tremendous amount of pressure on traditional EMS providers to create new opportunities and to shift from the traditional, dual-focus public safety/disaster response and healthcare role to a value-based role more sharply focused on healthcare.”